 The Military Flag Retreat honors eleven veterans/active duty service members during the Fair.
 The event is held daily in front of the Historic Administrative Building on the Missouri State Fairgrounds.
 The ceremony includes the pledge of allegiance led by the 2023 Missouri State Fair Queen, the singing of the National Anthem, trumpet playing by Derrick Weller, the folding of the flag by the local National Guard branch, and script reading by emcee, Brian Sowers.

 During the ceremony, I was in charge of sound control.
-I confirmed that the microphone was working correctly and made sure to play the correct armed forces song.
+I confirmed that the microphone was working and made sure to play the correct armed forces song.
 After the flag retreat, I would thank the honoree for their service and talk to their family before cleaning up.
 I then headed to the parking lot to put up the reserved parking sign for the next honoree.

 First-round and second-round forms handed out to people who were part of the Military Flag Retreat Committee.